qianyu-berkeley/NLP_study/Notes/NLP.md

   $i_t, f_t, g_t, o_t$ are the input, forget, cell, and output gates, respectively.<br>
   $\sigma$ is the sigmoid function, and $*$ is the Hadamard product.
 * LSTM improves upon naive RNN with more stable passage of information (reduce vanish/exploding graduent)
+  * Total params in general should be in the same magnitude of words or chars depending on the approach
   ***

 ## Encoder-decoder Attention network with LSTM